maniacx/Battery-Health-Charging/.github/README.md

 Since users usually keep their AC adapter connected while using their laptop, the battery is often in a state of  high-power(98-100%) for extended length of time which causes a reduction in battery life.
 Similar to the MyAsus app on Windows OS, you can set the limit to stop charging at one of the 3 following modes.

-**1. Full Capacity Mode (100%):** Battery is charged to its full capacity for longer use on battery power.
+**1. Full Capacity Mode:** Battery is charged to its full capacity for longer use on battery power.

-**2. Balanced Mode (80%):** Stops charging when power is above 80% and resumes charging when power is below 78%.
+**2. Balanced Mode:** Stops charging when power is above 80% and resumes charging when power is below 78%.
 This mode is recommended when using the Notebook on battery power during meetings or conferences.

-**3. Maximum Lifespan Mode (60%):** Stops charging when power is above 60% and resumes charging when power is below 58%.
+**3. Maximum Lifespan Mode:** Stops charging when power is above 60% and resumes charging when power is below 58%.
 This mode is recommended when the Notebook is always powered by AC adapter.

+### Features
+3 presets Full Capacity Mode, Balance Mode and Maximum Life Span mode.
+For device with end threshold default values of these 3 preset mode are set at 100%, 80% and 60% For device with end / start threshold default value is 100/98 % , 80/78 % and 60/58 %
+The end and start threshold ( if device supports) are customizable.

+For Full Capacity mode customized end value can be set from 90% to 100%.
+The start threshold for all mode ( if device supports) can be set 2% to 10% lower of respective end threshold value Similiarly for Balance mode end threshold can be set from  70% to 80%.
+And for Maximum Life Span mode can be set from 60% to 50%.

 ### Compatibilty
-Compatible with Asus laptops and probably other which has only `charging stop threshold`.
+Compatible with Asus laptops and probably other laptops end threshold or end/start thresholds.
-Also compatible with device which also has `charging start threshhold`.
+The extension when enabled will inform you if it is compatible and guide ask you to install service if it is compatable.

-You can simply check if your device is compatible, and have the following node by executing this in terminal.
+Additionally you can simply check if your device is compatible, and have the following node by executing this in terminal.
 ```bash
 ls /sys/class/power_supply/BAT0
 ```